 @pdxalerts posts live alerts on Twitter about current police and fire incidents in the Portland, Oregon, Metropolitan Area, and is not an official governmental agency.
 All tweets are considered unconfirmed information.
-Tweets are generated by a crew of “reporters” who listen to the calls dispatched to local police, fire, and medical agencies, and are tweeted as close to the original call as possible in 140 characters or less.
+Tweets are generated by a crew of “reporters” who listen to the calls dispatched to local police, fire, and medical agencies, and are tweeted as close to the original call as possible in 280 characters or less (previously 140 characters).

 @pdxalerts is not responsible for the content of the calls and has no way to verify that the information in the original dispatched call is correct, continuing, or translated correctly between the reporting party (RP), the call taker, the dispatcher, or the entity receiving the call (police, fire, medical). @pdxalerts does not embellish, make up, or erroneously tweet the calls that come out on the radio.
 If a call seems made up or unreal it could be because of the following reasons:

 - The public is notoriously inaccurate about what is actually happening, or;

 - the caller lacks the ability to communicate what is actually happening, or;

 - someone is embellishing the information as it is communicated, or;

 - the call gets lost in translation between the caller, the call taker, the dispatcher, and/or the unit providing the information (think “the telephone game”).